 Their Transfer Policy

-Kaplan University offers a robust graduate program in addition to its undergraduate options.
+The University offers a robust graduate program in addition to its undergraduate options.
 These programs are supported by campus locations and learning centers across the country.
-So whether you prefer to learn fully online, in the classroom, or keep your options open, Kaplan has your back.
+So whether you prefer to learn fully online, in the classroom, or keep your options open, there are options

 Northcentral University, known as NCU, is a regionally accredited online university that serves students worldwide.